 - a.
 The Quiz shall be conducted at the 5th week of each academic semester.
 The Quiz will not be repeated, and the student will be given zero marks, if absent on the scheduled date of examination.
 The marks obtain by a student for a course will be considered while evaluating the particular course at his / her repeat attempts. - b.
 Mid Semester Assessment shall be conducted at the 10th week of each academic semester.
 It is compulsory for the students to sit the Mid Semester Examination for all the courses.
 The student who is absent to the mid semester examination should sit the examination when it is held next by submitting the Medical Certificate to the respective department within two weeks from the date of examination.
-The student who fails a course/subject at the end semester examination along with below 50% of marks in mid-semester examination shall repeat the mid-semester examination in the consecutive attempts, if he /she wishes, with the consent of the course teacher.
+The student who obtains below 50% of marks shall repeat the examination, if he /she wishes, with the consent of the course teacher in the consecutive attempts.
 Among the obtained marks which ever is the highest will be considered for the final evaluation of the course.